Effective treatment of back pain

 “Back pain is a common disease” (1), but does it have to be?

 Min erfaring er, at rygsmerter opstår på grund af en muskulær ubalance i nervesystemet, som hjernen ikke længere kan kompensere for.
 Ryggen er fleksibel, hvorfor det er sværer for hjernen, at kompensere her end i andre led.

 Here's how I help you

 Jeg behandler nervesystemet og de ubalancer der er årsag til dine rygsmerter.
 Hjernen bearbejder sanseindtryk fra kroppen, men er der fejlinformation pga. ubalance i nerveenderne også kaldet receptorerne, har den svært ved at skabe et godt respons.
 Dette kan på sigt give smerter, f.eks. fordi at ryggen ikke stabiliseres nok.

 Back pain can occur suddenly as a crick in the neck/lower back or may be creeping over time as a lumbago.
 It may be the first time or a recurring problem that is in the lower back, between the shoulder blades or up in the neck area.
 Sometimes there is radiating pain to the arms or legs if there is pressure on a nerve due to a lock or herniated disc/protusion.

-Back and back pain is so frequent that 60-80% will experience it at some point in their lives and 15-45% will experience it annually.
-Back pain can be due to many causes and here are some of the typical.
-I treat all issues related to the back.
+Back and lower back pain is so frequent that 60-80% will experience it at some point in their lives and annually over 50% of the population has back pain (1).
+Back pain can be caused by many causes and here are some of the typical ones.
+Jeg behandler dog alle problematikker relateret til ryggen.